learn-co-curriculum/phase-0-configuring-the-flatiron-student-portal/README.md

 ```

  4) Instead of running `npm install` and `npm test` (or `bundle` and `rspec`),
-    you can now run one command, `learn test` to handle this step.
+    you can now run one command, `learn test`, to handle this step.
 This command
     will automatically run the installation and test commands.
 You should see a
     flurry of text as dependencies are installed, then the results of your test.
     This assignment has the same test as the previous **Complete Your First